In this section

 Lake Apopka has responded to restoration efforts and its water quality has improved.
 Total phosphorus, chlorophyll and Secchi transparency showed improving trends between 1987 and 2011.
 However, during this 23-year period, three events contributed to a worsening of water quality within a given year.
 The first coincided with a storm in March 1993.
 However, the improving trend in water quality resumed the following year.
 The second occurred in 2001 and 2002 at the end of a severe drought when the lake lost nearly 80 percent of its volume and total phosphorus concentrations increased.
 Despite this short-term perturbation, water quality continued to improve during the following year.
 Total phosphorus concentrations between 2004 and 2006 were under 100 parts per billion (ppb) and approached the total maximum daily load (TMDL) target of 55 ppb.
 These long-term improvements persisted despite the hurricanes in 2004 and 2005.
 The most recent event was a severe drought in 2007 and 2008, in which the lake lost up to 52 percent of its volume.
 Total phosphorus concentrations increased sharply at low lake stages, but total phosphorus concentrations declined again in 2009 and continued to decline with water quality continuing to improve through 2011.
 The most recent data during the last five years (2007–2011) indicate that total phosphorus concentrations improved by 41 percent when compared to the baseline period (1987–1992).
 Chlorophyll a and water transparency showed similar improvements.

 Improvements already evident at the lake make it attractive for public recreation.
-A partnership between the District and Orange and Lake counties led to opening about 10 miles of the Lake Apopka Loop Trail.
+A partnership between the District and Orange and Lake counties led to opening about 15 miles of the Lake Apopka Loop Trail.
 The District improved existing trails and levees within its North Shore property that benefitted the loop trail, while Orange County built a connector from Magnolia Park (a county park) into the North Shore property, which included building picnic shelters, trail signs and providing trash cans and collection.
-Lake County is installing additional trail at the western side of the District’s property, as well as building an observation area, with construction expected to be completed in late 2014.
+Lake County is installing additional trail at the western side of the District’s property, and built an observation area that opened in late 2014.
 Lake County may also operate a boat ramp within the District’s property as a county park, providing boating access to the Apopka-Beauclair Canal and to Lake Apopka.
 When all phases are completed, the loop trail will encompass 18 miles of trails through District property along the lake’s north shore.

 The restoration at Lake Apopka is a work in progress that features adaptive approaches that have helped restore the lake in recent years, as well as new technologies that should lead to continued improvements.